magmagcup/django-polls/README.md

 Creator: Sirawich Direkwattanachai
 ## Description
 Web application from the Django Tutorial
+* Three question with various choice

 > Use **newest_question_list** instead of **lastest_question_list** in views.py, index.html etc.